Spring 2025 Classes

 Study Hall is for middle/high schoolers who need to do homework, study, or other busy work in a quiet environment.
 Each student must have busy work to do the entire class period.

-Continuing Guitar, 9th-12th grades - $0
+Continuing Guitar III, 9th-12th grades - $0

 Click HERE to see previously offered classes.